Peter-SB/n8n-ai-instagram-scraper/README.md

 ## Thoughts On n8n

 ### Pros:
-- Nice visual interface for quickly seeing and undersanding your workflows.
+- Nice visual interface for quickly seeing and understanding your workflows.
 - Helpful visual debugging tools made testing very easy.
 - Lots of prebuilt tools and integrations.